excaliburjs/excaliburjs.github.io/content/docs/quickstart.md

 ```

-The ball will now bounce off of the paddle, but does not bounce with the side of the screen to fix that lets take advantage of the `update` event.
+The ball will now bounce off of the paddle, but does not bounce with the side of the screen.
+To fix that, let's take advantage of the `update` event.

 ```javascript
 // Wire up to the update event